-There are, however, several kinds of forks.
-The two main categories are hard forks and soft forks.
-But there are also instances when a coin forks its code from bitcoin’s code while creating a new blockchain entirely from scratch.
+• There are also instances when a coin forks its code from Bitcoin’s code while creating a new blockchain entirely from scratch.

-The creation of coins like Litecoin or Vertcoin, for example, created new blockchains with completely different rulesets.
-They even use different mining algorithms, meaning the computers that mine them run a different kind of software.
+The creation of altcoins like Litecoin (LTC) or Bitcoin Cash (BCH), for example, established new blockchains with completely different rule sets.
+These platforms even use different mining algorithms, meaning the computers that mine them run a different kind of software.

-In these cases, the altcoins spawned their own networks from day 1, without cloning the existing Bitcoin blockchain and picking up where it left off, as Bitcoin Cash did.
-“Forks” like these are better described as clones or copycats since they are new projects that just took the core code of bitcoin as a starting point.
+In these cases, the altcoins spawned their own networks from day one, without cloning the existing Bitcoin blockchain and picking up where it left off, as Bitcoin Cash (BCH) did.
+“Forks” like these are really new projects that just took the core code of bitcoin as a starting point.

 The other common kind of fork is known as a user-activated soft fork (UASF).
 This process is much different than a hard fork because it gets initiated by users of the cryptocurrency rather than the computers maintaining the network (miners).